demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 ## Handling New Tweet POST Request

-Let's add a scaffholding for handling the new Tweet HTTP POST request.
+Let's add a scaffolding for handling the new Tweet HTTP POST request.

 ```fsharp
 // FsTweet.Web/Wall.fs